OskyRosky/Time-Series/README.md

 Understanding when and how to apply decomposition requires a careful assessment of the data's properties, business context, and analytical objectives.
 While decomposition can provide valuable insights, it is important to avoid over-reliance on it when simpler methods might suffice or when the data does not exhibit the required structure for meaningful decomposition.

 ## 6. Model selection.

-## 7. Model Training and Evaluation
+## 7. Model Training and evaluation

 ## 8. Fine tuning